 From 2013-2017 she was the Course Director for the Bachelor of Science Advanced - Global Challenges degree.
-In this undergraduate science course there was a focus on leadership, entrepreneurship and industry engagement.
-Through the degree she worked to provide a transformative educational experience to ensure students are equipped to be changemakers on the global stage.
+This undergraduate science course was unique in Australia with it's focus on leadership, entrepreneurship and industry engagement.

 Rowan completed her undergraduate degree at Victoria University of Wellington, New Zealand where she did a Bachelor of Science (Honours) in ecology and Bachelor of Arts majoring in anthropology and religious studies.
 She has also completed courses at Harvard University and Stanford University on leadership and innovation.

 In her PhD studies, she examined the reproductive ecology of an Australian native plant.
 She continues her keen interest in the natural world by spending as much time as possible exploring the natural environment.

 Throughout her Honours and PhD, Rowan taught undergraduate science students, which was an experience that stimulated her interest in education.
 She has been leading curriculum innovations and teaching ever since.

 Rowan has written work across a range of academic publications and general media including Scientific American, HuffingtonPost, The Conversation, The Australian, Business Chicks, Mamamia and Women's Agenda.